nyc-sea-lions-2015/rock-paper-scissors/README.md

 ### Release 0: Building the backend
 First, create a data model and save your schema design in the top level of the git repository.
-Here are some basic requirments.
+Here are some basic requirements.

 - A game is played between two players.
-- Each player is promopted to choose a symbol: Rock, Paper, or Scissors.
+- Each player is prompted to choose a symbol: Rock, Paper, or Scissors.
 - Each symbol is represented by an image.
 - After both players have selected, the game runs it's logic and a winner is choosen.
    - Rock Beats Scissors